lpdancona/lighthouse-labs-scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a full stack web application that allows users to schedule, edit and delete interviews.
+In order for this project to work it has to run alongside scheduler-api; that contains the database and its where the information of the interviews is stored.

 ## Getting Started